jay-brdy/Online-Store-Capstone/README.md

 * Sort products on home page by name and price
 * Search products by name and/or description
 * Site accessible online
+* Added new items and pictures!
+* Added some styling to home page, navigation header, and buttons.

 ## Plans for future updates...
-Updated 4/13/2024 Working on...
+Updated 4/16/2024 Working on...
 * Styling
-* Adding new items and pictures!

 Future additions...
 * Add orders and order_items to backend table to keep track of orders